When you purchase through links on our site, we may earn an affiliate commission.

 Brush up on your local knowledge

 Preparation is really important before undertaking any open water swim.
 Part of that should include planning your route and finding out about any specific challenges or dangers you might encounter.
+It should also involving packing the right gear for your swim, including a good wetsuit, reliable open water goggles, and neoprene accessories if temperatures are low.

 If you are swimming at the coast or in estuaries in Britain, tides are one of the biggest factors to consider.
 In some places, such as the Severn Estuary, the tidal range (level of water) can change by up to 15 metres in six hours.
 Not only does this cause rapidly moving currents, it can also significantly change your entry and exit points over the course of your 30 minute swim.

-Groynes, rocky outcrops, deep water channels and harbour walls can cause eddies and rip currents.
-An eddy is formed when water swirls in a circular pattern, like a mini-vortex around these features.
 Rip currents are seaward-directed flows of water driven by breaking waves that originate close to the shoreline and extend seaward across the surf zone, and beyond.
 Make sure you avoid these at all costs.
 Speak to local lifeguards, or swimming clubs and groups.
-They will be able to give you advice on the safest areas and routes, and any times which you should avoid or be more aware of.
+They will be able to give you advice on the safest areas and routes for swimming, and any times that you should avoid or be more aware of.

 Plan ahead and be aware of the water